dan1707xd/Seattle_Airbnb_Data_ML/README.md

 The 2 of interest for our analysis are the 'listings' and 'calendar'.
 For more information regarding the datasets(survey keys can be found at): https://www.kaggle.com/datasets/airbnb/seattle

 # Project Details
 The analysis conducted in this notebook focusses primarily on data wrangling techniques.
-The work done encompasses everything from dealing <br />
+The work done encompasses everything from: <br />
 1. Dealing with NaNs : when is it acceptable to drop features, impute nulls with the mode or mean depending on the feature dataset and the question we are trying to answer.
 How to make sure we get most value out of missing values<br />
 2. Dealing with categorical variables of varying complexities: Applying the get_dummies method to simple cases and working through intricacies where the categories are in list form <br />
 4. Dealing with severely askew features <br />